JorgeRosasPuebla/Proyect-React1/README.txt

 ## Description

-**Interface UI** is a mobile application under development that connects to an API created in Laravel to provide a [describe what it quotes, such as insurance, products, services, etc.].
+**Interface UI** is a mobile application under development that connects to an API created in Laravel to provide .

 ## Components